pashdevore/arpeggio/README.md

 ### Phase 4: User Streams (~1-2 days)

-For this phase I'll create a `stream` route that uses the `current_user`'s `followed_artists` association to serve a list of artist's songs ordered chronologically.
+For this phase I'll create a `stream` route that uses the `current_user`'s `followed_artists` association to serve a list of artist's songs.
 Then, within Backbone, I'll also make a `Stream` collection that fetches from the new route, then create a `StreamShow` view that uses the new collection.
 This will be the page the user is shown after logging in.

 [Details][phase-four]

 ### Phase 5: Searching for Artists and Songs (~2 days)
 I'll need a `search` route that accepts a query in the params.
-Two queries will be run: one to find artists where the `username` matches the search term, and another to find songs where the `title` matches the search.
+Two queries will be run:

+1. Find artists where the `username` matches the search
+2. Find songs where the `title` matches the search

 In Backbone, a `SearchResults` view that will display both matched artists and matched songs will be implemented.
 These will be separated into two columns and will be a composite view.